Nebulosa-max/data_analysis_assignment/README.md

 ## Contents

-- `penguins.ipynb` or `problems.ipynb`: Jupyter notebook containing all the code and analysis.
+- `penguins.ipynb`: Jupyter notebook containing all code and analysis
-- Summary statistics for each feature by wine class (mean, standard deviation, range).
+- Summary statistics for each feature by wine class (mean, standard deviation, range)
-- A visualisation of the mean values across all wine classes using a grouped bar chart.
+- Visualisations of feature distributions (histograms)
+- Scatter plots comparing feature relationships, colored by wine class

 ## Tools Used